ferminusraja-pcb/Ex-1-Simple-dotted-pcb-Soldering-/README.md

 If the LED doesn't light, reverse its orientation and check your solder joints.

 **Output**
-Upload your final Soldered board image
+Upload your final Soldered board image in final board assembly file link